How to Apply for Financial Aid

 Coastal Carolina University uses the Free Application for Federal Student Aid (FAFSA) to award all federal and state sponsored financial aid offered at the university.
 It is the only application the university requires to begin the financial aid process, and a new FAFSA must be completed each academic year.

 Priority date for available funds is March 1.

 Coastal Carolina University's Federal school code is 003451.

 We strongly encourage students and their families to read the following financial aid information below to gain a complete understanding of the financial aid process.

 Students must apply for financial aid each academic year and are encouraged to begin the application process after October 1 each year at least 90 days prior to the date funds are needed.
 To apply for federal assistance, students must be:

 - Admitted to a degree-seeking program of study.

 - U.S. citizens or permanent residents of the U.S.

-- Be in compliance with the Satisfactory Academic Progress Policy for Federal Aid applicants.
+- Be in compliance with the Policy for Federal Aid applicants.

 The FAFSA may be completed any time after October 1 for the following academic year.
 Some of the required information comes directly from the student's, parents', and (if applicable) spouse's federal tax returns, and any untaxed income received such as social security, child support, untaxed pension, etc.